MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-microsoft-managed-tenant-key.md

 Microsoft is responsible for backing up your tenant key and no action is required from you.

 ## Export your tenant key
-You can export your Azure Information Protection configuration and tenant key by following the instructions in these three steps:
+You can export your Azure Information Protection configuration and tenant key by following the instructions in the following three steps:

 ### Step 1: Initiate export